tclerico/iCook/README.md

 When the chef selects the ingredient they want to remove Then the ingredient is removed and the inventory is updated

+## Sprint 1
-## First Sprint Goal
+### Sprint Goal
-For this sprint we want to be able to generate one tray meals and create or view recipes.
+For this sprint we want to be able to get recipe recommendations and generate one tray meals.